Skip to main content

 Florida

-In cases where an injured party is bringing a lawsuit against multiple defendants, the court determines the percentage of fault for each party including the injured party themselves.
+In cases where an injured party is bringing a lawsuit against multiple defendants, the court determines the percentage of fault for each party, including the injured party.

-Additionally, Florida allows the defendant in a personal injury claim to show that nonparty, or a person not involved in the lawsuit, is at fault for part of all of the injuries.
+Additionally, Florida allows the defendant in a personal injury claim to show that a nonparty, or someone not involved in the lawsuit, is at fault for part or all of the injuries.
 The defendant must identify or describe the nonparty by filing a motion or responding to the initial pleading filed by the injured party before the trial begins.

 Back To Top